iancarv/FBHackathon/README.md

 The motivation behind using this dataset is twofold.

 1. We could access it from Kaggle.
-2. Since this datset is about the number of hours of playing particular game and purchase behavior, it can help giggly to recomend videos according to user's most played game.
+2. Since this datset is about the number of hours of playing particular game and purchase behavior, it can help giggly to recomend videos according to user's most played games.

 ## Model